PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 9gag is a meme-sharing website set in Hong Kong but hosted in the United States.
 It was launched in 2008.
 The site’s content is mainly a common repetition of many popular memes; most commonly rage comics.
 The site uses the same style of image sharing that sites such as 4chan, reddit, and Funnyjunk do, but allows people to post with their Facebook accounts, and has a “like” system (similar to those found on reddit and Funnyjunk) on individual posts.
-Users may comment via Facebook, as well as share with others.
-9gag also has a subscription feature called “Admiring” in which someone who “admires” your posts will see them on their home page.
+9gag is infamous on the Internet due to allegations of stealing content from other sites.
+It is also known as being a scapegoat for the various escapades of /b/ and Anonymous, similar to Ebaumsworld.

 There are certain rules 9GAG strictly enforces which resemble both “The Rules of the Internet” and forum rules.